BaptistePignier/AndroidFromScratch/README.md

 # AndroidFromScratch
 How to build an android app without gradle/ant/maven ?
 Use script !
 You can use this project as template for your app !
+This project support java and kotlin code.
+An example kotlin file is provided in kotlin folder.
+If you whant to use kotlin, you need to set kotlinc command in your PATH as it explain [here](https://turreta.com/2017/05/22/kotlin-compile-and-run-from-windows-command-line/)

 ## Get the project
 - Clone this repo :